Why does a temporary crown often bring pain?

 Treatment:

-Your dentist will first remove the crown and clean your tooth.
-Then, he will put the crown back in place.
+Your dentist will first remove the crown and clean out any decayed tissue.

-If the decay is too deep or if your dentist suspects that the nerve is infected, he may perform a root canal.
+If the decay is too deep or if there’s a suspicion that the nerve is infected, a root canal treatment may be necessary.

 The symptoms to look for: